sauls8/nwa-jumpers/README.md

 );
 ```

-> ℹ️ SQLite does not support `IF NOT EXISTS` on `ADD COLUMN`, so you can ignore the “duplicate column name” error if a column is already present.
+Note: SQLite does not support `IF NOT EXISTS` on `ADD COLUMN`, so you can ignore "duplicate column name" errors if a column is already present.

-### Known Gaps During Refinement
-- Legacy seed bookings lack event start/end times (displayed as “Time TBD” until updated)
+## Future Enhancements

+- Payment integration and pricing calculator
+- Customer booking confirmation emails/SMS
+- Multi-day rentals & delivery logistics tracking
-- No authentication separating admin/customer views
+- Enhanced admin authentication and role management
-- No direct way to refresh admin data without touching the date picker
-- Deployment pipeline & environment configs still local-only
-- Test coverage limited to manual end-to-end checks
+- Automated inventory management
+- Advanced reporting and analytics

+## License

+ISC